top of page

 When is enough, enough?

-I recently taught an advanced printmaking workshop at Central Art Space.
+A little while ago I was asked to teach an advanced printmaking class (linoprinting).
 The idea of the workshop was to give participants tools that they can then use in their printmaking to add detail or colour.
 It was a fun workshop, a small group of participants enthusiastic about their printmaking.

 Abstract Seascape I